 Gartners Marketing for Leaders is a web service devoted to online marketing professionals.
 This past July (2014), they published the results of a survey asking marketers about online marketing strategies, where they spent their budgets and what generated actual results.
-Here is an infographic of the survey results which show some remarkable insights about where they spend and what works.

 Google or Directory Ads: We all know what Google Adwords are, but ‘directory’ advertising is when you pay annually or monthly to list your business in a directory that can be local, or industry-specific.
 For acupuncturists, for instance, a directory like this would be acufinders.com.
 For a lawyer, findlaw.com.